bitcoin-api/bitcoin-api-full-stack/README.md

 Create a token using the `POST - /tokens` endpoint on your newly created API.
 The token and the userId associated with this token both need to be added for your API environment variables `EXCHANGE_BITCOIN_API_TESTNET_TOKEN` and `EXCHANGE_TOKEN_USER_ID`.

+Initialize this token by retrieving an address with it.
+Make a request to the `POST - /addresses` endpoint using your token.

 **Deploy Exchange API Lambda Functions**

 Deploy your Bitcoin-Api exchange API functions with the following command in the `/infrastructure/scripts/2-api` path in this repo: